🧠 The problem: why LLMs forget everything

 In practice, the best strategy combines both:

-- MEMORY.md → structured memory, curated manually or by the AI
+- MEMORY.md → structured memory, curated manually or by AI

-- Vector DB → semantic index for searching through volume
+- Vector DB → semantic index for searching the volume

-OpenClaw integrates a native memory system designed for AI avatars.
-Here's how it works in practice.
+OpenClaw features a native memory system designed for AI avatars.
+Here is how it works in practice.

 The startup protocol